-I am a medical anthropologist and STS scholar with a PhD from the Department of Science and Technology Studies (STS) at Cornell University.
-I am Core Faculty at the Brooklyn Institute for Social Research.
+I am an anthropologist and STS scholar with a PhD from the Department of Science and Technology Studies (STS) at Cornell University.
+I am an Industry Assistant Professor in the department of Technology, Culture, and Society at NYU Tandon School of Engineering and Director of the Science and Technology Studies program.
+I was previously an Adjunct Instructor in the department from 2017-2019.
+I have been Faculty at the Brooklyn Institute for Social Research since 2015.

 My work is centered in feminist STS and medical anthropology and looks at topics including food allergies, medical activism, cyborgs and feminist cybercultures, the political economy of the global pharmaceutical industry, and the risks posed by digital health.

 My first scholarly book, Food Allergy Advocacy: Parenting and the Politics of Care, examines how food allergy activism in the United States is shaped by reproductive politics, particularly norms of whiteness and femininity in caretaking and the ideal of the nuclear family.
 Other academic writing appears in Catalyst: Feminism, Theory, Technoscience, Medicine Anthropology Theory, Science as Culture, and the Journal of Cultural Economy.

 I am the author of numerous articles for the online tech and culture magazine Real Life, including Sins of the Mother, an essay about the special perils of medical self-tracking technologies for pregnant people and parents, Bill of Health, an analysis of the new risks created by the integration of digital health platforms, and Fancy Feast, an examination of how race, gender, and colonialism influence food trends.